chanshiyucx/blog/journal/004-interview-simulation.md

 Second, the role is a perfect match for my experience.
 The job description emphasizes a modern stack with React, Vue.js, Next.js, and TypeScript, which aligns perfectly with my experience.
 In my most recent role, I led the technical architecture for a storage management platform using exactly those technologies.

 Finally, the culture.
-The posting mentions a young, dynamic team.
+The job description mentions a young, dynamic team.
 As an active open-source contributor, I really value working with teams that focus on quality and continuous learning.

 So, the combination of meaningful work, perfect technical fit, and great team culture that makes this role exciting for me.